Robyn Archer is often referred to as a national treasure.

-She is known to many for her one woman shows in the 1970s and 80s, by others for her original songs and recordings, and now by thousands more for her memorable arts festivals in Canberra, Melbourne, Adelaide and Tasmania.
-Among her proudest recent moments was when Indigenous colleagues in the arts referred to her publicly as ‘aunty’ – a genuine measure of respect and acknowledgement of experience and wisdom.
+She is known to many for her one-woman shows in the 1970s and 80s, by others for her original songs and recordings, and now by thousands more for her memorable arts festivals in Canberra, Melbourne, Adelaide and Tasmania.
+Among her proudest recent moments was when Indigenous colleagues in the arts referred to her publicly as ‘aunty’ – a genuine measure of respect and acknowledgment of experience and wisdom.

 These days Robyn combines artistic direction with concert performance, strategic advice, mentoring younger artists and artistic directors, speaking and writing about the arts across Australia and the world.
 She is very much in demand.

 But it began with the voice, and Robyn still talks about herself as a ‘singer’, both in the musical sense, but also in the ancient way as a ‘bringer of stories.

 Robyn began singing at four years old in her great-grandparents’ hotel The British Hotel, in North Adelaide.
 Her Dad bought her a ukulele when she was 8, and a teach-yourself manual, but the strings hurt her fingers.
 Her first prizes were in visual arts.
 She picked up the uke again at 12 and quickly saw she could draw a crowd in the schoolyard with her version of Jailhouse Rock.
 Throughout high school she pursued all kinds of music, from pop to folk, winning the odd TV talent quest along the way, and at Adelaide University added revue, variety and jazz.